|AAC COMMITTEE||ADULT EDUCATION||Altar Servers||BAPTISMAL PREPARATION|

 back to top

 Evangelization Team - The Evangelization Team is involved in raising the awareness of the parish community to our basic mission of sharing the Good News of Jesus Christ.
-The Team sponsors an information table at the Parish Carnival, hosts a Coffee Sunday on Pentecost, conducts an afternoon for making family Advent Wreaths, sells greeting cards with a spiritual message and hosts the Parish Picnic.
+The Team sponsors an information table at the Parish Carnival, conducts an afternoon for making family Advent Wreaths, and hosts the Annual Parish Picnic.

 Extraordinary Ministers of Holy Communion - Are laity who are privileged to assist in the distribution of the Eucharist during liturgies and prayer services.
 They also bring the Holy Eucharist to the ill and homebound.
 If you are interested in becoming an Extraordinary Minister, please call Mark Russoniello at the Parish Center – 732-747-5466.
 Training will be provided.